linode/docs/docs/networking/vpn/tunnel-internet-traffic-with-openvpn-access-server.md

 ## Enable IP Forwarding

-IP Forwarding is necessary if you wish to connect additional private network devices behind your client machine, and have their traffic forwarded through the VPN.
+To connect additional private network devices behind your client machine and have their traffic forwarded through the VPN, you must first enable IP Forwarding.
 IP forwarding can be enabled by running these commands on your Linode, in order:

     echo 'net.ipv4.ip_forward=1' | sudo tee -a /etc/sysctl.d/99-sysctl.conf
     sudo sysctl -p

-The first command enables forwarding over IPv4 in your system configuration, and the second command applies this change.
+The first command enables traffic forwarding over IPv4 in your system configuration.
+The second command applies the change.

-Once forwarding is enabled, restart OpenVPN by hitting the **Stop the Server** and **Start the Server** buttons under the **Status Overview** section in the Access Server Admin UI:
+Once forwarding is enabled, restart OpenVPN by clicking on the **Stop the Server**, then **Start the Server** buttons under the **Status Overview** section in the Access Server Admin UI:

 [![OpenVPN Access Server Restart](/docs/assets/openvpn-access-server-restart-resize.png)](/docs/assets/openvpn-access-server-restart.png)

 ### Disable IPv6

-As OpenVPN does not support transfer over IPv4 and IPv6 simultaneously, you should follow our steps for [disabling IPv6](/docs/networking/vpn/set-up-a-hardened-openvpn-server#disable-ipv6) unless you have a specific reason not to do so.
+Because OpenVPN does not support transfer over IPv4 and IPv6 simultaneously, you should follow our steps for [disabling IPv6](/docs/networking/vpn/set-up-a-hardened-openvpn-server#disable-ipv6), unless you have a specific reason not to do so.

 ## Test and Troubleshoot

 Once you've [connected your client](/docs/networking/vpn/openvpn-access-server#client-software-installation), you can use a website such as [WhatIsMyIP.com](http://www.whatismyip.com/) to confirm that your traffic is routing through the VPN server's address.
-You can also use [DNSLeakTest.com](https://www.dnsleaktest.com/) to ensure that your VPN connection is using the resolvers specified by your OpenVPN server, to prevent leaking of your actual location via your ISP's resolvers.
+You can also use [DNSLeakTest.com](https://www.dnsleaktest.com/) to ensure that your VPN connection is using the resolvers specified by your OpenVPN server to prevent leaking of your actual location via your ISP's resolvers.

 ### Compression